SRCH2/srch2-ngn/documentation/docs-for-review/index.md

 ##Installing SDK

 We first show how to install the SRCH2 Android SDK using the built-in [Gradle build system](http://www.gradle.org/).
-Suppose you have an existing Android project in Android Studio and you want to incorporate the SDK.
-You need to add the SRCH2 server Maven repository to your project as follows:
+Suppose we have an existing Android project in Android Studio and we want to incorporate the SDK.
+We need to add the SRCH2 server Maven repository to the project as follows:

 (1) We want to configure the Gradle build script to include the SRCH2